Emmy Noether Junior Research Groups

-Metabolism and gene expression, two fundamental biological processes, are closely linked and interact in the regulation of cell functions and physiological activities.
-Metabolic enzymes and their by-products, metabolites, play a crucial role in altering chromatin structure and thereby influence gene expression.
-Traditionally, scientists have focused primarily on studying metabolic pathways in cellular compartments outside the cell nucleus, particularly in mitochondria.
-However, there is growing evidence for the activity of metabolic enzymes within the cell nucleus, particularly enzymes involved in acyl coenzyme A metabolism, which directly affects histone modifications.
+Metabolism and gene expression, two fundamental biological processes, are closely linked and work together to regulate cell functions and physiological activities.
+Metabolic enzymes and their byproducts, metabolites, play a crucial role in altering chromatin structure and thereby influence gene expression.
+Traditionally, scientists have focused primarily on studying metabolic pathways in cellular compartments outside the nucleus, particularly in mitochondria.
+However, there is growing evidence for the activity of metabolic enzymes within the cell nucleus, particularly enzymes involved in acyl-coenzyme A metabolism, which directly affects histone modifications.
 I recently discovered the existence of three metabolic enzyme complexes in the nuclei of mammalian cells, in addition to their known localization in mitochondria.
 Significantly, these enzyme complexes interact with the mediator complex, an important mediator of gene transcription by RNA polymerase II.
-I was able to show that these nuclear enzymes maintain their functionality and ability to produce their metabolites when bound to mediator in the cell nucleus, while also accumulating at mediator target genes.
+I was able to show that these nuclear enzymes retain their functionality and ability to produce their metabolites when bound to Mediator in the nucleus, while also accumulating at Mediator target genes.
 Consequently, their products contribute to histone modification and gene expression regulation.
-This discovery allows us to propose a fascinating hypothesis: Metabolic enzymes in the cell nucleus regulate gene expression through the production of metabolites.
+This discovery allows us to propose a fascinating hypothesis: Metabolic enzymes in the nucleus regulate gene expression through the production of metabolites.
 We believe that this mechanism could be particularly important for cells such as macrophages, i.e., immune cells that rapidly adapt their gene activity when they detect danger signals.
-However, essential molecular details of the interaction between nuclear metabolic enzymes and the transcription machinery remain unclear.
+Nevertheless, essential molecular details of the interaction between nuclear metabolic enzymes and the transcription machinery remain unclear.
 My goals are therefore: 1) to investigate the influence of these nuclear enzymes on gene regulation; 2) to identify new protein interactions of these enzymes in the cell nucleus; and 3) to analyze the structure of these enzymes and their interactions with the mediator complex.
-Using advanced omics-based approaches, metabolite tracing, and imaging techniques, my research aims to elucidate the functional dynamics and structural features of these interactions.
-Macrophages will serve as an important cellular model because they rapidly reprogram their gene expression and metabolism in response to danger signals.
-In summary, the research aims to provide insights into the crucial interplay between metabolism and transcriptional regulation and to elucidate the role of nuclear metabolic enzymes in gene regulation.
+Using advanced 'omics-based approaches, metabolite tracing, and imaging techniques, my research aims to elucidate the functional dynamics and structural features of these interactions.
+Macrophages will serve as an important cellular model, as they rapidly reprogram their gene expression and metabolism in response to danger signals.
+In summary, the research aims to provide insights into the crucial interplay between metabolism and transcriptional regulation and to explore the role of nuclear metabolic enzymes in gene regulation.

 Source: GEPRIS